ernest-bruce/human-internet/humanity/humanity.md

 · its focus is on *eliminating competition* (using tactics such as acquisitions and mergers) or seeking user growth by applying its business·model to different markets
 · this makes sense, from a business·growth perspective
 · but, from a humanistic perspective, a person staying in a service only because eir friends, family, and acquaintances are also in the service—even as the service exhibits fundamental problems—says very little about the quality of the service itself
-· people stay in it because they do not have a real alternative for staying connected to their family, friends, and acquaintances
+· people stay on it because they do not have a real alternative for staying connected to their family, friends, and acquaintances
 · people need alternatives that are compatible with their sensibilities and tastes, and thru which they can interact effectively with the *only* family, friends, and acquaintances they have
 &nbsp;